 This post is part 20 in a blog series that I have entitled “the wilderness between legalism and grace,” in which I share how I came to realize that I had an incorrect view of God and self and how I became free of the system of legalism whereby I was trying to earn God’s favor.
 You can view all of the posts in the series here on the series landing page.
 In this post, I talk about what it’s like to be in a different spiritual place than that of your spouse.

 I’ve spent the last 19 posts telling you my spiritual story – my journey – and how legalism affected me, how God opened my eyes to the problems within my heart and the problems of my belief system.

 My husband has walked a similar journey, but there were many times along our path as a couple in which our spiritual journeys looked nothing alike.

 This is something you don’t hear about very often.
 We hear and read so much ideology about “good marriages” that it almost seems like if you just do xyz, follow such and such a formula, follow the rules of “love” and “respect” that all will be well, God will be honored, and you won’t disagree all that often.

 I think that while all of this is well-intentioned, real life looks a lot different than that most of the time.
-You can do almost everything right according to the marriage books and still be out-of-sync spiritually with your spouse.
+You can do almost everything right according to the marriage books and still be out-of-sync and in a different spiritual place from your spouse.

 It’s a road.
 It’s a journey.
 It’s a pit.
 It’s a paradise.